Travel Guidance

 • The Approver receives and reviews the Request.
 Based on the travel itinerary and justification, the Approver accepts or does not accept the Request, and signs and dates the form.
 For high-risk destinations, approvers may require an additional risk evaluation before making a decision, and they will notify the International Study & Travel Risk Manager, who will contact the student for a brief interview.

-• Each approver must keep a copy of all requests (whether approved or not) in case of emergency, and must also email a copy back without a signature and without an explanation, reach out to the approver to understand the issue.
+• Each approver must keep a copy of all requests (whether approved or not) in case of emergency.
+A copy of all High-Risk forms, both approved and denied, should be emailed to Travis Pentz.

 Requirements After International Travel